Coverage analysis tool for optical data#

 Note

-If a custom aoi from shape or drawing is selected, you will be able to use it directly and the upload to GEE will be launched in the background
+If a custom AOI from a shape or drawing is selected, you will be able to use it directly (the upload to GEE will be launched in the background).

 Select dataset parameters#

-To perform the bfast preanalysis you need to provide the tool with key parameters:
+To perform BFAST pre-analysis, provide the tool with key parameters:

-• date range: The start and end date of your analysis
+• Date range: the start and end dates of your analysis

-• sensors: The list of sensors you want to use (Landsat missions & Sentinel-2)
+• Sensors: the list of sensors you want to use (Landsat missions and Sentinel-2)

-• Tier 2: Tier 2 images of the Landsat missions (this might lead to wrong results)
+• Tier 2: Tier 2 images of the Landsat missions (note: this might lead to incorrect results)

-• SR: whether to use Surface Reflectance images (SR). default to Top of atmosphere (TOA)
+• SR: whether to use surface reflectance (SR) images (by default, TOA, referring to top of atmosphere)

 https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/parameters.png